-LINK SUB-LINK FUNCTION Time and Date Use this screen to change your Prestige's time and date.
-Remote Management Use this screen to configure through which interface(s) and from which IP address(es) users can use Telnet/FTP/Web to manage the Prestige.
+LINK SUB-LINK FUNCTION Remote Management Use this screen to configure through which interface(s) and from which IP address(es) users can use Telnet/FTP/Web to manage the Prestige.
 UPnP Use this screen to enable UPnP on the Prestige.
-Logs Log Settings Use this screen to change your Prestige's log settings.
-View Log Use this screen to view the logs for the categories that you selected.
-Maintenance · System Status This screen contains administrative and system-related information.
+Maintenance System Status This screen contains administrative and system-related information.
 DHCP Table This screen displays DHCP (Dynamic Host Configuration Protocol) related information and is READ-ONLY.
 Diagnostic General These screens display information to help you identify problems with the Prestige general connection.
 DSL Line These screens display information to help you identify problems with the DSL line.
-Firmware Use this screen to upload firmware or reset the factory defaults to your Prestige LOGOUT Click this label to exit the web configurator.
+Firmware Use this screen to upload firmware to your Prestige LOGOUT Click this label to exit the web configurator.